Student-chuka-2020/Shoreline-Change-data-at-Gazi-Bay/ReadMe.md

-This repository contains data for shoreline change data at Gazi Bay Kenya.
+This repository contains data for shoreline change at Gazi Bay Kenya.

 To download/view xls file,
 click the file then view raw.